The Best AI Medical Scribe Apps & Software [2025 Edition]

 Top AI medical scribes to consider

-Playback Health
+Playback Health (USA)

 Utilizing advanced AI scribe technology with seamless note generation, transcription, and translation capabilities, Playback offers one of the best AI medical scribes.
 Founded by top neurosurgeon, Dr. David Langer, who initially developed the platform for his own practice, Playback is SOC 2 and HIPAA compliant and even patented its own security credentialing system.
 With the proven ability to save clinicians up to three hours per day on note automation, increase productivity by 20%, and guarantee 99% transcription accuracy, Playback is the clinician-backed scribe of choice.